munirhayat14/munir-portfolio/README.md

 # Munir Bahrin - Portfolio Website 🌐

 Welcome to the repository for my personal portfolio website!
-This project showcases my journey as a **Software Developer**, highlighting my skills, certifications, and professional experience through a clean and modern user interface.
+This project showcases my journey as a **Software Developer** and **DevOps**, highlighting my skills, certifications, and professional experience through a clean and modern user interface.

 ## 🚀 Features